 date will not excuse failure to file for renewal.

-(3) Each promotor(a) or community health worker is
+(2) A promotor(a) or community health worker must complete

 (1) A person whose certificate has expired for not